-At present, the RAF has a larger number of potential roles suitable for those returning to Service.
-To support this, there is a new pathway to allow more rapid entry, less processing and reduced training, where not required.
+We currently have a larger number of potential roles suitable for those returning to service.
+To support this, there is a new application system that allows faster entry, less processing and reduced training, where not required.
 Our Rejoiner recruitment policies and process have been made more responsive and will continue to be refined, as our aim is to allow re-entry to service as quickly as possible.

 We will be offering full Regular terms and conditions of service, enhanced through the ability to offer shorter engagement lengths and, in most cases, surety of your first assignment (the position you apply for).
 We will also be able to consider re-entry at rank levels above those previously held (subject to your experience).